First-Time Freshmen Admission Criteria

 - On or before February 1st - Submit your official high school transcripts with fall grades posted (If your fall semester ends after February 1st, we will wait for your fall grades to be posted and to receive your transcript.
 However, you must request your registrar to mail your transcript to us as soon as transcripts with fall grades are available at your high school).

-- On or before June 30th - You will need to send a final set of transcripts with spring grades and graduation posted by June 30th.
+- On or before June 30th - You will need to send a second set of transcripts with spring grades and graduation posted by June 30th.

 All official transcripts must be mailed to: